jasongilman/proto-repl-demo/README.md

 1. Install Atom and install the proto-repl package.
 See https://github.com/jasongilman/proto-repl#installation
 2. Optional: Install the [Atom Tool Bar package](https://atom.io/packages/tool-bar).
 The tool-bar package is optional for Proto REPL.
 Some of the demo steps assume you have it installed.
-3. Clone this repository
+3. Clone this repository `git clone git@github.com:jasongilman/proto-repl-demo.git`

-    git clone git@github.com:jasongilman/proto-repl-demo.git

-4. Open it in the Atom editor.
+4. Open it in the Atom editor. `atom proto-repl-demo/`

-    atom proto-repl-demo/

-5. Open demos.md in the Atom editor.
+5. Open `demos.md` from this project in the Atom editor.

 ## License